The future of human space exploration—to the Moon, Mars, and beyond

 The Gateway Program—a transit point to the Moon and Mars

 Gateway (a lunar orbiting outpost) was first proposed by the USA and is currently under examination by the nations involved in the ISS.
-The completion is targeted in 2028.
+The completion is targeted no earlier than 2031.
 JAXA is presently developing the HTV-X transfer vehicle to transport supplies to the ISS, and studying ultimately to use it for the Gateway.

 The Crewed Pressurized Rover—a motorhome on the Moon?